Parsl/parsl/docs/userguide/apps.rst

 An **App** defines a computation that will be executed asynchronously by Parsl.
-Apps are Python functions marked with a decorator which designates that the function will run asynchronously and cause it return a :class:`~concurrent.futures.Future` instead of the result.
+Apps are Python functions marked with a decorator which designates that the function will run asynchronously and cause it to return a :class:`~concurrent.futures.Future` instead of the result.

 Apps can be one of three types of functions, each with their own type of decorator

 - ``@python_app``: Most Python functions
-- ``@bash_app``: A python function which returns a command line program to execute
+- ``@bash_app``: A Python function which returns a command line program to execute
-- ``@join_app``: A function which returns launches other apps
+- ``@join_app``: A function which launches one or more new Apps

 The intricacies of Python and Bash apps are documented below.
 Join apps are documented in a later section (see :ref:`label-joinapp`).